 What can you monitor?

 - Direct business KPIs.
 You might keep an eye on the immediate business and product metrics.
-For example, the click-through rate on a page or the amounts of raw materials used in a production process (if that is what the ML system helps optimize!).
+For example, the click-through rate on a page or the volume of raw materials used in a production process (if that is what the ML system helps optimize!).
 If you are lucky, you might be able to track the business impact of the ML solution just by looking at these metrics.
 For example, if the ML system exists as a standalone application, you can directly attribute some revenue or savings to it.

 - A/B test performance.
 The target business metrics are often affected by multiple factors.
 A good old A/B test can help measure the ML system's isolated impact.
 For example, you can split your traffic to compare the performance of the ML-based recommendation block against the baseline.
 Does the ML system bring more sales than simply recommending the top 10 most popular items?
 You might even run this continuously if you have enough traffic, keeping a small portion away from the ML.
 This can be justified if you are dealing with a new and high-risk area and are concerned with long-term model impact (such as the model affecting the environment).